Azul3DInc/ClangToStringTemplate/README.md

 Plug 'Azul3DInc/ClangToStringTemplate', {'rtp': 'cpp-gen/'}
 ```

 Remember, you'll need to add the CppGeneratorTool.jar to the Plugin's `config.json`.
+The Vim plugin cannot be installed standalone and you must also clone CppGeneratorTool and build the jar.
+The cpp-gen folder will be located in your vim plugins folder.

 To see an example, first build `Application` in `Test_Application` with CMake.
 Then vim into an interface in `Test_Application` and type `:GenerateMock`.